 The first issue we address is that of immediate need/crisis support for transgender sex workers, including community members from the Central Florida area.
 We do this by organizing a variety of weekly events to encourage community engagement and foster learning opportunities.
-We prioritize health and safety through the formation of partnerships and collaborations with other organizations in Central Florida that serve the needs of trans people and recognize the need for sex work positive health care.
+We prioritize health and safety through the formation of partnerships and collaborations with other organizations in Central Florida that serve the needs of trans people and recognize the need for sex positive health care.

-LIPS Tampa also advocates and educates to ensure the inclusion of transgender people in our society when creating programs and policies that affect our lives, and to address the criminalization of trans people because of anti-prostitution/anti-sex work and outdated HIV laws.
+LIPS Tampa also advocates and educates to ensure the inclusion of Transgender people in our society when creating programs and policies that affect our lives, and to address the criminalization of trans people because of anti-prostitution/anti-sex work and outdated HIV laws.